therohk/hiberium/README.md

 4. Webapp has been generated under the child project `hiberium-war`

-5. Open `settings.gradle` and uncomment the child project

-6. Run the gradle command `gradle clean build`
+5. Run the gradle command `gradle clean build`

-7. Run the spring webapp from `Application.java` or `gradle bootRun`
+6. Run the spring webapp from `Application.java` or `gradle bootRun`

-8. Explore the swagger api docs at `localhost:8080/hiberium/1.0/swagger-ui.html#`
+7. Explore the swagger api docs at `localhost:8080/hiberium/1.0/swagger-ui.html#`

 Start writing business logic and setup connection details in `application.properties`.